- Docs

 Why Use Packages?

-- User must find and install Troy Client separately
+- Your users must find and install Troy Client separately.

 Creating a Package